-Dan can be contacted at dan@danmunkus.com
+For pricing information or other inquiries, Dan can be contacted at dmunkus@gmail.com.

 • Dan Munkus is a painter, musician, and interdisciplinary artist with extensive experience in visual arts, music composition, production and engineering, and cross disciplinary collaborative art making.